microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

 ...
 ```

-When running your test, you would need to use the Selenium server URL for remote execution.
-With the definition from above, the URL would be: http://selenium:4444/wd/hub.
-The code snipped below illustrated how one could initialize the Selenium driver to point to the remote Selenium server using JavaScript:
+When running test, you need to use the Selenium server URL for remote execution.
+With the definition from above, the URL is: http://selenium:4444/wd/hub.
+The code snipped below illustrates how one could initialize the Selenium driver to point to the remote Selenium server using JavaScript:

 ```javascript
 var { Builder } = require("selenium-webdriver");